joaotavora/eglot/README.md

 - `M-x eglot-format` asks the server to format buffer or the active region;

-- `M-x eglot-code-actions` asks the server for any code actions at point.
-These may tipically be simple fixes, like deleting an unused variable, or fixing an import.
-Left click on diagnostics to check if there are any there;
+- `M-x eglot-code-actions` asks the server for any "code actions" at point.
+Can also be invoked by `mouse-1`-clicking some diagnostics.
+  Also `M-x eglot-code-action-<TAB>` for shortcuts to specific actions.

 - `M-x eldoc` asks the Eldoc system for help at point (this command isn't specific to Eglot, by the way, it works in other contexts).